 During regular Board Meetings, persons wishing to address the Board have the opportunity to do so during the “public comments” segment of the meeting by signing and making a request on the visitor registration sheet located inside the Board room.
 Public comments can be related to items on that meeting’s agenda or to non- agenda items.

 Agenda Items.* Every person who signed up in the appropriate time period may address the Board on an agenda item, prior to the Board’s discussion and/or consideration of the item.
-Each speaker is limited to three minutes.
+Unless otherwise determined by the board each speaker is limited to three minutes.

 Non-Agenda Items.* Public comments on non-agenda items will be heard early in the Board meeting.
-Each speaker is limited to three minutes.
-A total of thirty minutes per meeting may be allowed for public comments for non-agenda items.
+Unless otherwise determined by the Board, each speaker is limited to three minutes.
+Unless otherwise determined by the Board, a total of thirty minutes per meeting may be allowed for public comments for non-agenda items.
 If more than five persons wish to address the same non-agenda topic, a spokesperson may be asked to speak for the group for one three-minute period.

 If a member of the public asks a question about an item not listed on the published agenda, neither the Board nor the Superintendent may discuss the subject; however, the Superintendent or any member of the Board may respond by providing specific factual information, offering a recitation of existing policy, or by asking clarifying questions.
 Members may not discuss or deliberate the question.

-Board Policy BED (Legal) states:o “Citizens shall have the right, in a peaceable manner, to assemble together for their common good and to apply to those invested with the powers of Government for redress of grievances or other purposes, by petition, address, or remonstrance.
+Board Policy BED (Legal) states: “Citizens shall have the right, in a peaceable manner, to assemble together for their common good and to apply to those invested with the powers of Government for redress of grievances or other purposes, by petition, address, or remonstrance.
 Tex.
 Const.
 Art.
 I, Sec.
 27”

 The Board strongly discourages inappropriate comments on individual personnel or students in public session.
 Complaints or concerns will be considered by the Board only after the complainant has followed the guidelines prescribed by the applicable policies, such as DGBA (Local), FNG (Local), or GF (Local).